Mark Garnier: 4th term as MP (2019–2024)

-Parliamentary interest in space
+In August 2021, former Carshalton and Wallington Liberal Democrat MP Tom Brake, now Director of Unlock Democracy, wrote to Chris Bryant MP, the Chair of the Commons Select Committee on Standards, to examine the dual roles of those MPs who sit on APPGs while also having paid appointments in the sectors of interest of the APPG.
+In October 2021, Bryant announced a new "wide-ranging" inquiry into APPGs and into the rules regulations governing these unofficial parliamentary groups.

 In November 2021, Sky News political reporter Sophie Morris reported how Garnier had spoken in the Commons on 22 separate occasions since November 2019, and in three of those appearances had urged fellow MPs to give more support to the space sector.
 Garnier has urged the adoption of a "three-point strategy" that would enable the UK to have a "cohesive and coherent space policy."

-Since July 2015, Garnier has been the Vice-Chair of the All Party Parliamentary Group for Space.
-In August 2021, former Carshalton and Wallington Liberal Democrat MP Tom Brake, now Director of Unlock Democracy, wrote to Chris Bryant MP, the Chair of the Commons Select Committee on Standards, to examine the dual roles of those MPs who sit on APPGs while also having paid appointments in the sectors of interest of the APPG.
-In October 2021, Bryant announced a new "wide-ranging" inquiry into APPGs and into the rules regulations governing these unofficial parliamentary groups.
+Garnier was appointed Officer of the Order of the British Empire (OBE) in the 2024 New Year Honours for political and public service.

+5th term as MP (2024–)

+At the 2024 general election, Garnier was again re-elected, with a decreased vote share of 32.1% and a decreased majority of 812.

 Personal life

 Garnier is married to Caroline; the couple have three children, named Edward, Jemima and George.
 His wife works as a manager in his parliamentary office.
 They live near Abberley, Worcestershire, England.

-His cousin, Sir Edward Garnier QC, MP was Solicitor General from 2010 until 2012 and was the Member of Parliament for Harborough from 1992 until 2017.
+His cousin, Sir Edward Garnier KC, was Solicitor General from 2010 until 2012 and was the Member of Parliament for Harborough from 1992 until 2017.